elliohow/fMRI_ROI_Analysis_Tool/README.md

 └── paramValues.csv (created through GUI)
 ```

-Therefore an example folder structure is:
+Therefore, an example folder structure is:
 ```
 Base folder
 ├── stat_maps (name can be chosen by user)